 Contributions to this scholarship fund are invested into Palm Beach Atlantic University's permanent endowment fund.
 The principal is retained and income from this investment is the total source of funds for the award of each scholarship.

-For each annual award ceremony for the awarding of this scholarship, principal speakers have included James Broadhead the former Chairperson of the Board of Florida Power and Light Company; David Hernandez the Founder and Chairperson of Liberty Power Company, which is the fastest growing Hispanic firm in the U.S.; Karl Watson, Jr., President of the U.S. Division of CEMEX; Robert Garvy, Chairperson of Intech, which is one of the most prominent investment management firms in the U.S.; Dennis A. Tito, Founder, CEO and Chairperson of Wilshire Associates, Inc. (tourist aboard the Russian Soyuz spacecraft); Diego Asencio, former U.S. Ambassador and President of Ascencio & Associates; and Karl Watson, Sr. former President of Rinker Materials, Inc., and now consultant to Cemex.
+For each annual award ceremony for the awarding of this scholarship, principal speakers have included James Broadhead the former Chairperson of the Board of Florida Power and Light Company; David Hernandez the Founder and Chairperson of Liberty Power Company, which is the fastest growing Hispanic firm in the U.S.; Karl Watson, Jr., President of the U.S. Division of CEMEX; Robert Garvy, Chairperson of Intech, which is one of the most prominent investment management firms in the U.S.; Dennis A. Tito, Founder, CEO and Chairperson of Wilshire Associates, Inc. (tourist aboard the Russian Soyuz spacecraft); Diego Asencio, former U.S. Ambassador and President of Ascencio & Associates; Karl Watson, Sr. former President of Rinker Materials, Inc., and now consultant to Cemex; and on December 2, 2013 Kenneth R. Kennerly who is Executive Director for The Honda Classic, Senior Vice President and Director of the North America Event Group IMG Golf, a division of IMG Worldwide, Inc.; Alan Crowetz, President and CEO for InfoStream whose firm provides consultation to clients for computer and networking systems; also, design solutions and educate clients on alternatives, Mark Campbell, Chief Financial Officer for Family of Farms, and Paul Donahue, President and CEO Centerra Group, LLC.

 Dr. Eassa believes when a student invests in the pursuit of a PBA-MBA degree, he or she is also investing in the assurance of one's future.

-"In the total time horizon of one's career I am convinced the results of obtaining this degree are immeasurable," he said.
+"In the total time horizon of one's career I am convinced the results of obtaining this degree are immeasurable," he says.

 By contributing to the Joe J. Eassa, Jr. Scholarship Fund, you too can invest in the careers of socially responsible and enterprising business leaders.